antoineservais1307/Exquisite-corpse-antoine-servais/README.md

 Fortunately, he has a really nice ordinary power :
 He is a sleepwalker, but with a semi consciousness Basically, just enough to avoid unwanted collisions

+One night, while navigating the cityscape, Max encountered a mysterious figure who seemed to be waiting for him.
+"I've been watching you," the figure said, "and it's time you learned to control your powers fully.
+With a mix of excitement and apprehension, Max listened as the figure began to reveal secrets about his true potential.